Measuring Academic Growth

 Finally, it is important to consider if an effect size is significant or not.
 In statistical models, values which are not statistically significant should be considered as no different from zero.
 Two effect sizes, one equal to .001 and the other equal to .01, would both be treated as no effect if neither were statistically significant.

 To assist the reader in interpreting the meaning of effect sizes, we include an estimate of the average number of days of learning required to achieve a particular effect size.
 This estimate was calculated by Dr. Eric Hanushek and Dr. Margaret Raymond based on the latest (2017) 4th and 8th grade test scores from the National Assessment of Educational Progress (NAEP).
 Using a standard 180-day school year, each one standard deviation (s.d.) change in effect size was equivalent to 590 days of learning in this study.
-The values in Table 3 are updated from past reports using more recent NAEP scores, which show slower absolute annual academic progress than earlier administrations.
+This estimate shows slower absolute annual academic progress than earlier administrations.2

 In order to understand “days of learning,” consider a student whose academic achievement is at the 50th percentile in one grade and also at the 50th percentile in the following grade the next year.
 The progress from one year to the next equals the average learning gains for a student between the two grades.
 That growth is fixed as 180 days of effective learning based on the typical 180-day school year.